Do I Need an LLC to Do Affiliate Marketing?

 Before diving into the necessity of an LLC, let’s briefly understand the concept of affiliate marketing.
 Essentially, it involves promoting products or services of other businesses through various digital platforms such as blogs, social media, or websites.
 When someone clicks on your unique affiliate link and makes a purchase, you receive a commission from the merchant.
 It’s an excellent way to monetize your online presence and generate income without the need to create your own products or handle customer service.

-Related Article: How to Do Affiliate Marketing on TikTok
+Related Article: Where to Advertise for Affiliate Marketing

 The Benefits of Having an LLC for Affiliate Marketing